sematext/docs/docs/agents/sematext-agent/agent-troubleshooting.md

 ![Fleet](../../images/agents/fleet-menu.png)
 If there is an update available for a particular agent, you'll see a warning next to the agent's version.

+4. If data can not be shipped, you may be behind a proxy.
+If that's the case, follow [these instructions](https://sematext.com/docs/monitoring/spm-faq/#can-i-install-sematext-agent-on-servers-that-are-behind-a-proxy) to configure the agent.

-4. Journal is a buffer we use to store data when shipping fails.
+5. Journal is a buffer we use to store data when shipping fails.
 In case of outages or internal communication issues, the Journal files may grow rapidly and produce high system load.
 If you are experiencing high CPU usage, do the following:
-   1. Navigate to the journal directory, by default `/opt/spm/spm-monitor/st-agent/journal`.
+   1. Navigate to the Journal directory, by default `/opt/spm/spm-monitor/st-agent/journal`.
    2. See if it contains a large number of files.
 If it does, it might be the cause of high CPU usage.

    Disabling Journal may lower the CPU usage.
 However, data that fails to ship will be lost, so disabling Journal may lead to gaps in the data stored in Sematext Cloud.
 You can disable Journal by following these steps: